 The Anti-Romantic Child, Gilman’s first book, was excerpted in Newsweek magazine and featured on the cover of its international edition in April 2011.
 It was an NPR Morning Edition Must-Read, Slate‘s Book of the Week, selected as one the Best Books of 2011 by the Leonard Lopate Show, and chosen as a Best Book of 2011 by The Chicago Tribune.
 The Anti-Romantic Child was one of five nominees for a Books for a Better Life Award for Best First Book and was awarded the Mom’s Choice Gold Award, rewarding the best in family-friendly media and literature.

 Gilman writes about literature, parenting, autism, and education and reviews fiction and literary non-fiction for the Daily Beast, The New York Times Book Review, The New York Times’ Motherlode, The Chicago Tribune, MORE, O: The Oprah Magazine, the Boston Globe, and Huff Post Parents.
 Her December 2012 New York Times op-ed, “Don’t Blame Autism for Newtown,” and her August 25th 2013 New York Times Book Review Back Page Essay, “Early Reader,” both went viral.
 A prize-winning teacher with a background in the performing arts, Gilman is a captivating speaker whose warmth, dynamism, and accessibility make her a highly sought-after speaker for schools, conferences, and organizations.
-She is a Scholar/Facilitator for the New York Council for the Humanities and teaches literature classes at Mt Sinai Medical School, leads a private memoir workshop in New York City, and is writing her second book.
-She lives in New York City with her husband and three children.
+She is a Scholar/Facilitator for the New York Council for the Humanities and teaches literature classes at Mt Sinai Medical School, leads book groups and private memoir workshops, and is writing her second book.
+She lives in New York City with her family.